bokiko/RL-Swarm-node/README.md

 - Check if verification email was sent
 - Verify ports are correctly forwarded if using SSH
 - If you see "EVM Wallet: 0x0000000000000000000000000000000000000000", your on-chain participation isn't being tracked

+**Important wallet troubleshooting:**
+- Make sure your Ethereum wallet address is correctly set in the .env file
+- The wallet address must be a valid Ethereum address starting with "0x"
+- Check the logs to confirm your wallet address is being recognized
+- If your wallet address isn't recognized, try editing the .env file and restarting the node

 ## Swarm Options